CNA-Tech/PKS-Ninja/LabGuides/IntroToHarbor-IH7914/readme.md

 <img src="Images/2019-01-15-01-45-27.png">
 </details>
 <br/>

-If Harbor was deployed using the [HarborPipelineInstal-IN4968](https://github.com/CNA-Tech/PKS-Ninja/tree/Pks1.4/LabGuides/HarborPipelineInstal-IN4968) and no vulnerabilites are shown when you scan the image, you will need to reconfigure the PKS Harbor tile to set "Updater interval" to 1 hour and apply the changes.
+If Harbor was deployed using the [Harbor Pipeline Install](https://github.com/CNA-Tech/PKS-Ninja/tree/Pks1.4/LabGuides/HarborPipelineInstal-IN4968) and no vulnerabilites are shown when you scan the image, you will need to reconfigure the PKS Harbor tile to set "Updater interval" to 1 hour and apply the changes.

 <details><summary>Screenshot 4.1.3</summary>
 <img src="Images/2019-02-06_15-53-52.png">